 Is Epoxy Flooring UV Resistant?

-Although epoxy resin is durable in other ways, unfortunately, it will break down in direct sunlight because its chemical structure becomes unstable when exposed to UV light.
+Although commercial epoxy flooring is durable in other ways, unfortunately, it will break down in direct sunlight because its chemical structure becomes unstable when exposed to UV light.

-Due to this, epoxy resin is better suited for indoor coatings, and should only be used in facilities such as factories, warehouses, commercial kitchen, offices, and homes.
+Due to this, concrete epoxy flooring is better suited for indoor coatings, and should only be used in facilities such as factories, warehouses, commercial kitchen, offices, and homes.

 Indoor Epoxy And UV Lights

-However, being installed indoors does not protect the epoxy from all UV light, and they can still become damaged if windows are not laminated with a UV blocker.
+However, being installed indoors does not protect the epoxy resin floor from all UV light, and they can still become damaged if windows are not laminated with a UV blocker.

 Indoor epoxy can also become damaged by UV light from fluorescent lights and heat lamps.